-It is a practice adopted by brands to divide their target market into smaller and manageable groups of people based on a common view or interest they share.
-That’s how the entire optimization of marketing, communication, and sale efforts.
+It is a practice adopted by brands to divide their target market into smaller and more manageable groups of people based on a common view or interest they share.
+That’s how the entire optimization of marketing, communication, and sales efforts.

 Geographic – This segment is based on the geographic areas as interests and preferences differ from state to state and country to country.
-Have you noticed how well this is taken care of by food-chain McDonald’s.
-The best example is from their decision for India, they have not opted to introduce Big Mac (a beef burger) but taking care of the sentiments of Indian customers they introduced Maharaja Mac (a variation of Big Mac and without beef or pork).
+Have you noticed how well this is taken care of by the food chain McDonald’s?
+The best example is from their decision for India, they have not opted to introduce Big Mac (a beef burger) but taking care of the sentiments of Indian customers they introduced Maharaja Mac (a variation of Big Mac without beef or pork).

 Demographic – This segment looks to a market through variables such as age, gender, education, occupation, income, family size, ethnicity, etc. To explain how it is used by brands, an example of Nike’s strategy is well understood.
 We know that the apparel and sports market is very broad, so Nike kept this segment in consideration to target its consumers between the ages of 15-40.
-Though it targets both men and women athletes equally but has increased focus and on tweens and teens to build a long-term relationship from their young age.
+Though it targets both men and women athletes equally but has increased focus on tweens and teens to build long-term relationships from a young age.

 Don’t Ignore Economic Factors That Affect Purchasing Power

-In an ideal situation, it great thinking that the success of your marketing plan depended completely on your own creativity, effort, and knowledge but the bitter truth is, other factors get in the way.
-As a part of your strategy, you must devote your time to judge other factors influencing the purchasing decisions of your customer.
+In an ideal situation, it is great to think that the success of your marketing plan depended completely on your own creativity, effort, and knowledge but the bitter truth is, other factors get in the way.
+As a part of your strategy, you must devote your time to judging other factors influencing the purchasing decisions of your customer.